raystack/compass/docs/docs/roadmap.md

 ### From Text Search to Semantic and Hybrid Search

-Compass search today is keyword-based.
-You type a term, Elasticsearch returns matches ranked by text relevance.
+Compass search was originally keyword-based.
+You typed a term, the search engine returned matches ranked by text relevance.
 This works when you know what you're looking for and can name it.

 AI agents and natural language queries work differently.
 A user asking "find me everything related to revenue" expects results even when the word "revenue" doesn't appear in the asset name or description.
 The table might be called `monthly_mrr`.
 The column might be `net_arr`.
 The business context lives in descriptions, labels, discussions, and relationships — not always in the exact term being searched.

 The search layer needs to become hybrid:

-- **Vector embeddings alongside the text index.** When Meteor pushes an asset to Compass, Compass indexes both the text fields and a vector embedding of the asset's semantic content — description, column names, labels, business glossary terms.
-Elasticsearch 8.x supports dense vector search natively.
+- **Vector embeddings alongside the text index.** When Meteor pushes an asset to Compass, Compass indexes both the text fields and a vector embedding of the asset's semantic content — description, column names, labels, business glossary terms. pgvector supports dense vector search natively in PostgreSQL.
 - **Hybrid ranking.** Combine keyword precision (exact matches on table names, column names, URNs) with semantic similarity (conceptual matches on meaning).
 A query for "customer churn" should surface a table called `user_retention_weekly` even though the words don't overlap.
 - **Natural language query decomposition.** Accept free-form questions and decompose them into structured graph queries plus semantic search.
 "What tables does the revenue dashboard depend on?" is a lineage traversal.
 "Find something related to customer lifetime value" is a semantic search.
 Compass should handle both through the same interface.